Nicolas Bouliane

 COVID restrictions information

-The second time after the Russian invasion of Ukraine, to try to corral all the people willing to help refugees toward existing organisations, so that they wouldn’t all try to save the world on their own.
+The second time after the Russian invasion of Ukraine.
+I tried to corral all the locals willing to help refugees by funnelling their goodwill toward existing organisations, so that they wouldn’t all try to save the world on their own.

 I try to focus on evergreen content that can be steadily improved over time, instead of ephemeral articles that quickly fade into irrelevance.